 The American Mathematical Society maintains a Mathematical Moments page which "promotes appreciation and understanding of the role mathematics plays in science, nature, technology and human culture."
 The AMS also provide a Undergraduate Mathematics Majors page.

 The Mathematical Association of America, maintains pages on Careers and Career Profiles of nonacademic mathematical scientists.
-"The authors of these essays describe a wide variety of careers for which a backgound in the mathematical sciences is useful.
+"The authors of these essays describe a wide variety of careers for which a background in the mathematical sciences is useful.
 They provide practical answers to the question: Why should I study math?"